IBM/wiotp-here-tutorial/README.md

 ## Add an IoT Device Type and Device to Watson IoT

 After completing the previous step, you will have a Node-RED Starter Kit application connected to the IBM Watson IoT Platform.
-You can now proceed to adding an device to Watson IoT.
+You can now proceed to adding a device to Watson IoT.

 From your browser, access the [IBM Watson IoT Platform service created in the first step](https://internetofthings.ibmcloud.com/).
 Be sure to select your org: